-This manual, together with referenced documents, provides operation and maintenance information for the TC-59 Magnetic Tape Control Unit.
-The level of discussion assumes familiarity with the PDP-9 Programmed Data Processor, and a working knowledge of DEC logic symbology.
+This manual, together with the documents referenced, provides operation and maintenance information for the TC59 Magnetic Tape Transport Control.
+It is assumed that the user is familiar with the PDP-9 or PDP-15 Programmed Data Processor and has a working knowledge of DEC logic symbology.